ashishdevi/animal-image-gen-and-store-appl/README.md

 **Other artifacts:**
 1. Dockerfile: Present in docker-context root folder
 2. helmcharts: Present in helm-context folder.
+   1. Multiple values-<<env>>.yaml files can be added in the helm configuration to enable application deployment for multiple environment.
+   2. To Generate kubernetes template files, execute following command after traversing to helm-context folder
+      ```shell
+      helm template animal-image-gen-and-store-appl
+      ```
 3. API specification: AnimalImageGeneratorAndStore.yaml
 4. Draw io design file: CamundaAssignment_BlockOverview.drawio
 5. Plant UML sequence diagram: AnimalImageeStoreSequenceDIagram.puml
-6. Already built jar file to start testing already.
+6. Already built jar file to start testing already.(not part of attachment))

 **Limitations of current code:**
-1. Far from production ready and meant only to solve assignment problems.
+1. Considering the nature of the project as an assignment
+   1. It does not have production level stability.
    2. Error handling and codes can be improved further.
-3. Unit testing needs to be improved further.
+   3. At some locations timeouts and other parameters are not configured.
+   4. Authorization and authentication is not setup.
+   5. Server certificate verification for external API is not done.
+2. Image and json sent in response should be multipart form data rather than sending it as part of json.
+If needed this can be improved.
-4. During design consideration, I decided to include mongoDb because embedded version of MongoDB was possible along with other major design considerations.
+3. During design consideration, it was decided to include MongoDb because embedded version of MongoDB was possible along with other major design considerations.
 But currently because of some reason not able to boot internal MongoDB instance along with the app.
 App needs external MongoDB same as camunda engine.
-5. At some locations timeouts and other parameters are not configured.
-6. Authorization and authentication is not setup.
-7. Server certificate verification for external API is not done.
-8. Image returned from external source is not scanned against vulnerabilities.
+4. Image returned from external source is not scanned against vulnerabilities.
-9. NetworkPolicy is not added in helm chart to enable ingress and egress traffic
+5. NetworkPolicy is not added in helm chart to enable ingress and egress traffic